Tomahawkd/PKI-QRAuth/pki-client-api/README.md

-# PKI QR Auth API
+# PKI QR Auth Client side API
 This directory is for API implementation

 ## Permission
 The directory is covered by root management owned by
-@Tomahawkd and @Vshows, and the main management is owned by @Tomahawkd.
+@Vshows, and the main management is owned by @Tomahawkd.

-@Tomahawkd and @Vshows can edit OWNERS file to authorize write permission to others
+@Vshows can edit OWNERS file to authorize write permission to others

 ### Contribution